zemin-xu/zemin-xu.github.io/_posts/2020-11-01-marker-based-augmented-reality.md

 In this project, I need to design and implement an OpenCV solution.
 The solution relies on keypoint-based image descriptor to match between the image of a structured planar marker and its instance in webcam stream.
 In order to have a optimal solution under webcam stream utilization, there are several factors to consider about.

 1. **Computation Time**
-This factor is the most curcial one because in the solution, the detection and matching task should be finished less than 1 frame.
+This factor is the most important one because in the solution, the detection and matching task should be finished less than 1 frame.
 The minimum value should be 30 frames per second so that the streaming is fluent enough, that's is to say, the maximum computation time should be less than 0.03 second for each frame.
 2. **Robustness**
 A robust solution is that the detecting and matching result is generally good for any kind of image inputs.
 In this project, a robust solution should not have much jittering when the instance is stable.